Injection mould tooling

 The mould tool is possibly the most important part of the injection moulding process.
 Throughout the life of the tool, it will be required to produce high quality components hundreds, thousands and even millions of times.
 It must be right every time.

 If you require a single tool or a multi tool ‘suite’ then we can assist you every step of the way.
-From relatively low volume single impression tools to high volume, multi-cavity tools.
-AC Plastics is able to specify and have manufactured tooling of the highest quality.
+From relatively low volume single impression tools to high volume, multicavity tools.
+AC Plastics can specify and have manufactured tooling of the highest quality.

 Choosing the right tool